oldschoolgg/obdocs/minions.md

 ## Alching

 While the magic skill may not yet be released, you can still alch your items for gp!
 Alchemy uses the high level alchemy prices of items and requires nature runes and fire runes, though items which provide infinite fire runes will also work when equipped in any of your gear setups.
 Alching is not instant, and you will get your gp when your trip has finished.

+## Warriors Guild

+You can use the Warriors Guild to get defenders, powerful offensive offhand slot items.
+You can use sets of black, mithril, adamant, or rune armour to earn guild tokens using the `+wg tokens` command.
+Once you have tokens, you can fight the cyclops housed in the guild to earn bronze through dragon defenders using the `+wg cyclops` command.

 # Boss and Monster Requirements and Boosts